benbarraclough/BeerGoggleGames/src/content/posts/most-useful-drinking-accessories.md

 This is a tool that makes it as easy as a bottle opener, just press, pierce and chug.
 Can be easily attached to keys so that a shotgun is always on the cards.

 [Amazon](https://www.amazon.co.uk/Pack-Shotgun-Keychain-Bottle-Shotgunning/dp/B097BQH7CM/) | [ebay](https://www.ebay.co.uk/itm/133505876019)

+Thats all!
+Use the share buttons below or save the page for later in your bookmarks